 Transfer and Storage

 Recording files are transferred directly to the customer’s bucket from Talkdesk Global Communications Network (GNC), and each file’s date/time is stamped by Talkdesk to adhere to the set Talkdesk retention policy.

 Talkdesk receives storage acknowledgment to confirm that the file arrived at its intended destination, but does not access or store the data within its infrastructure at any point in the process.
 This happens asynchronously for each recording file, meaning that files are processed individually instead of in batches.

 By default, Talkdesk authenticates users before they can play recordings.
 Once authenticated, Talkdesk redirects the user via a time-bounded signed URL to play the recording.

 When a recording file exceeds the defined data retention policy within Talkdesk, it is deleted and becomes inaccessible for playback.

-Note: Revoking the deleted permissions in the custom storage bucket does not stop Talkdesk from overwriting recordings.
+Note: Revoking the delete permissions in the custom storage bucket does not prevent Talkdesk from overwriting recordings.
 We recommend not removing these delete permissions.

-The intended deletion policy must be set in the Talkdesk account Recording Retention Policy settings.
+The deletion policy must be set in the Talkdesk account Recording Retention Policy settings.